mangohead33/Quote-of-the-Day-/README.md

 Goal 1: Create simple react app that displays a random quote, user can favorite the a quote, or shuffle for a new one. "favoriting a quote means nothing at this stage until quotes have a "liked" state attached

+Goal 1.5: Apply CSS to App to prettify it!

 Goal 2: Create a heart shaped button that displays a list of already liked quotes.
 Clicking and unclicking it will switch back and fourth between favorites and non favorites

 Goal 3: install express and connect app with a quotes API to for more quotes.
 Revamp textbox component to also include quote, and name of author of the quote.
 Suggestion when app starts, only sample/import 100 quotes from API.